Sobering Statistics on Drunk and Alcohol-Impaired Driving

 May cause double or blurred vision.
 Slows reaction time.

 Hinders reflexes and coordination.
-Causes drowsiness and poor judgement.
+Causes drowsiness and poor judgment.

 Oakland Man Stopped Earlier for OUI Dies in Crash